Dhawq

-In Sufism, dhawq (tasting) is direct, first-hand experience.
+Dhawq (Arabic: ذوق, "taste") is a concept in Sufi mysticism that refers to the direct, inner experience of spiritual reality.
+While the term appears in the Qur’an and Hadith with various meanings, including punishment and faith, it evolved within Sufism into a central epistemological concept denoting intuitive, experiential knowledge of the divine.
+In Sufism, dhawq is a direct, first-hand experience.
 It refers, principally, to the Gnosis of God which is achieved experientially, as a result of rigorous empiric spiritual wayfaring.
 It plays an important role in the epistemology of Al-Ghazzali, and is often expressed, to some extent, in teleological statements scattered throughout his works.